The Polestar 2 Long Range is Scandi cool with hot performance.

 The Polestar 2 adopts the three-box silhouette seen in saloon cars, but the sticks with a more practical hatchback design.
 Its bodywork is a mix of sharp lines and gentle curves to highlight its solid appearance.
 There are flashes of Volvo influence in places, partly due to some commonality of parts.
 However, Polestar does have a clear design language of its own that is visible in details such as the blocky grille and highly distinctive rear light element that oozes cool with its animated display when the car locks and unlocks.
 Having a beefy 78kWh battery sandwiched into the floor of the Polestar 2 led designers to give it a crossover influence with dark cladding along the sills and wheel arches, giving the car a slightly lifted appearance.

-One of the main draws for Polestar 2 is that sizeable 78kWh battery.
+One of the main draws for Polestar 2 is its sizeable 78kWh battery, which is smaller than Genesis GV60 (77.4kWh).
 Enough for a claimed driving range of up to 470 kilometres, it has plenty of juice for drivers to make the most of that dual-motor setup.
 The Polestar 2 has an 11kW onboard AC charger that can fully recharge on a 7.2kW domestic wallbox in around 12 hours or 8 hours from an 11kW unit.
 With its CCS connection can see the battery rapidly charge up to 80 percent in a time of 35 minutes, providing you can find a suitable 150kW DC charger.
 The more common 50kW chargers can refill it in around 65 minutes.

 Material quality is high and there are numerous designs available, including tasteful details such as slate inserts, ventilated Nappa leather and reconstructed wood.
 You begin to discover some lovely elements as you spend more time with the car.
 An illuminated Polestar logo reflects onto the glass roof and that unusual drive selector fits rather nicely into your hand.
 The steering wheel and column controls are shared with Volvo, as is the digital instrument display.